 visiting the Grenada Chocolate Festival

-The Grenada Chocolate Festival (GCF) has now been running for five years, and is doing a great job in combining chocolate with the culinary, culture, and arts scenes of Grenada, earning the Chocolatour stamp of approval for one of the best chocolate events I have attended.
+The Grenada Chocolate Festival (GCF) began in 2014, and is doing a great job in combining chocolate with the culinary, culture, and arts scenes of Grenada, earning the Chocolatour stamp of approval for one of the best chocolate events I have attended.

 visiting the grenada chocolate festival